nataliaKat/Software-Engineering-in-Practice-Assignments/README.md

 ### Installing

-You can just build the project using Maven.
+After cloning the project, you can build it using Maven.

     mvn install

-### Running
+## Running

-After installation you should be able to run the histogram generator with:

-    java -jar gradeshistogram/target/gradeshistogram-0.0.1-SNAPSHOT-jar-with-dependencies.jar <grades-file>

-where grades-file is a file that contains the grades in the following form:

-    10
-    9
-    8.7
-    ...
+Instructions for running each submodule can be found in its module's README.md file.